 In view of the importance of the various aspects of overloading, a number of specifications quantify the various problems caused.
 However to look at these it is necessary to look at the basic effects and how they arise, and how the RF design and electronic components selected can affect the performance.

 RF mixer & receiver overload

-Another element of the receiver that has a major bearing on the strong signal handling performance is the first mixer.
+One electronic component within the radio receiver has a major bearing on the strong signal handling performance is the first mixer.
 The performance of this electronic component is probably more critical than many others.
 Selecting the right mixer technology and the right electronic component or components is very important.

 Note on RF Mixing / Multiplication: